AndyTrendygth/AndyTrendygth/README.md

 Currently I work on a diploma project 📘 for the austrian military with Angular, Spring and PostreSQL.

+Learning about:
+ - Web Development
+ - Software Architecture
+ - APIs with Spring Boot

 ### 📫 How to reach me:
  - [LinkedIn](https://www.linkedin.com/in/andreas-krenn-027615295/)
  - E-Mail